Amazon Raises Minimum Wage to $15 for All U.S. Employees

 We believe $7.25 is too low.
 We would look to Congress to decide the parameters of a new, higher federal minimum wage.

 Is anything changing with Amazon’s RSU program?

 Yes, we’ve heard from our hourly fulfillment and customer service employees that they prefer the predictability and immediacy of cash to RSUs.
-We will be phasing out the RSU grant program for stock which would vest in 2020 and 2021 for this group of employees, replacing it with a direct stock purchase plan before the end of 2019.
+We will be phasing out the RSU grant program for stock which would vest in 2020 and 2021 for this group of employees.
+Before the end of 2019, we plan on announcing a Direct Stock Purchase Program.
 The net effect of this change and the new higher cash compensation is significantly more total compensation for employees, without any vesting requirements, and with more predictability.